 Tourism is one of the largest industries in the State of Colorado.
 Visitors stimulate the local economy and benefit hotels, meeting facilities, attractions, restaurants, cultural institutions, tour companies, transportation providers, local farmers and countless other businesses.

-- Tourism saves every Colorado household $560 annually in taxes (this is the amount of tax dollars residents would have to pay if not for the more than $1.2 billion in state and local taxes paid annually by visitors).
+- Tourism saves every Colorado household more than $626.82 annually in taxes (this is the number of tax dollars residents would have to pay if not for the more than $1.28 billion in state and local taxes paid annually by visitors).

 Source: Dean Runyan Associates, Colorado Travel Impacts 1996-2016; Longwoods International, Travel Year 2016